 A few years ago my husband and I decided to take a big step and buy our very first house.
 We were stationed in Ohio and had just found out the landlord of our current home would not be extending the lease.
-We had been in Ohio for two years and were starting our home search for the second time.
+We had been in Ohio for two years and were starting our home search for the second time in this PCS move.

 We started looking at houses but were having trouble finding the right fit.
 When talking to friends about our dilemma one of them asked if we had considered buying a home over renting.
 They pointed out that their mortgage was less than our rental budget, which made us really look at our options.
 We could rent for the next 2+years at a higher price or we could purchase a home now, and rent it when we moved away.
 Then if we ever returned to Ohio we would have a house to come home to.

 Our Realtor mentioned this new neighborhood right near base that had an abundance of open lots and a deal worth looking into.
 We found we could build a house specific to everything we wanted for less than some of the 20-year-old houses we had been looking at.
 We decided to go with building a new house and turning it into a rental because we didn’t have to worry about big fixes for a few years since everything would be under warranty.

 After picking the perfect floor plan, all of the real work began.
 We had to pick every appliance, all of the exterior colors, stone features, roof color, doors, lighting fixtures, flooring, cabinets, wall colors, kitchen countertops, and countless other little details.
 It was a fun and exciting process.

 We tried to find the perfect mix of what we wanted, needed, and what future renters would be looking for.
 We put a lot of thought into every decision.
 Getting to experience the entire process from groundbreaking to the final walk through was really incredible.
 We literally got to watch our dreams turn into reality.
 I will never forget the day they handed us the keys and shook our hands.
 We had done it, we had just bought our very first house!